mircealungu/mircea/notes/AGI-and-the-Fear-of-Mathematics.md

 -----> insert picture of logistic regression

-Then we have neural networks.
+Then we have **neural networks**.
 They are structures inspired from a trivialized and not too accurate model of how neurons work in the human brain.
 If the models until now were linear functions, the neural networks can approximate also non-linear functions.
 Thus, where logistic regression could model linear problems, these can model also non-linear ones.
 The challenge with the neural networks is that they start to need more training data than the regression models.
 But they also do cool stuff.
 However, you're not afraid of them taking over the world, and for good reason.

 ------> insert picture of neural networks

-Language models.
+Then we have **language models**.
 Training these neural networks with pairs, or triad of words.
 And based on that, the network captures probabilities of a given word following a set of previous other words.
 These systems are limited because they can't complete well sentences that where the next word depends on another one that was many words back.

 ------> insert picture of n-gram architecture

-Large language models.
+And then on the path to AGI, *seemingly* come **large language models**.
 These are all the hype as of AD 2023.
 Examples are  ChatGPT and the Google chatbot that made one of the Google employees to go to the press to report that he discovered sentience after chatting with the bot.

 ------> insert picture of large language models